hanhy06/embellish_chat/docs/README.md

 > * *Preset* values depend on the mod's configuration (e.g., `pink`, `blue`, etc.).
 > * `path` for **Font** accepts a namespaced ID such as `minecraft:alt`.
 > * If multiple style types exist and no preset is configured, the user can enter one manually.
 The separator can be checked through /ec help style.
-> * There are many style types in addition to the ones shown here.
-For more details, please refer to the [StyleWiki.md](https://github.com/hanhy06/embellish-chat/blob/1.21.9/docs/wiki/StyleWiki.md)
+> * The table above shows only the most common styles.
+Embellish Chat supports many additional style types.
+For more details, please refer to [StyleWiki.md](https://github.com/hanhy06/embellish-chat/blob/1.21.9/docs/wiki/StyleWiki.md)

 ---